 The key to making smart investments is to manage risk versus reward.
 This is true in financial markets, and also in everyday business.
 For example, if you are looking at investing in a new piece of foodservice equipment, you’ll want to weigh the risk (how much it will cost) against the reward (how much it will increase sales).
 Risk versus reward is assessed over time.
-This same formula can be applied to issues related to your employees.
+This same formula can be applied to issues related to your convenience store employees.
 After all, your staff is your greatest asset.

 The Risk Versus Reward of Employee Training